-TOEFL (Test of English as a Foreign Language) score of at least 570 in the paper-based test and at least 230 in the computer based test.
-UNBC's institutional TOEFL code is 0320.
-Note: Applicants taking the new TOEFL exam (September 2005 and beyond) must score at least 89.

-IELTS (International English Language Testing System) score of at least 6.5 in the Academic Reading and Writing Module.

-LPI (Language Proficiency Index) score of at least 5.

-CAEL (Canadian Academic English Language) Assessment score of at least 70.

-A final grade of 75% (B) or better in English 12 from the British Columbia secondary system.
+- TOEFL (Test of English as a Foreign Language) score of at least 570 in the paper-based test and at least 230 in the computer based test.
+UNBC's institutional TOEFL code is 0320. - Note: Applicants taking the new TOEFL exam (September 2005 and beyond) must score at least 88. - IELTS (International English Language Testing System) score of at least 6.5 in the Academic Reading and Writing Module with no score less than 60. - LPI (Language Proficiency Index) score of at least 5. - CAEL (Canadian Academic English Language) Assessment score of at least 70. - University of Cambridge ESOL grade B on the Certificate of Advanced English (CAE). - A final grade of 75% (B) or better in English 12 from the British Columbia secondary system. - A final grade of 75% (B) or better in a University Transferable English course.